alphagov/govuk-developer-docs/source/manual/howto-checkout-and-commit-to-codecommit.html.md

 ## Quick reference guide

-- The following example shows how to clone the whitehall-prototype-2023 repository, create a local branch, make a local change then push the change to a remote branch in aws codecommit
+The following example shows how to clone the whitehall-prototype-2023 repository, create a local branch, make a local change then push the change to a remote branch in aws codecommit. *You must* first [install dependencies and set up your local environment](#install-dependencies-and-set-up-local-environment).

 ```
 gds aws govuk-tools-poweruser git clone codecommit::eu-west-2://whitehall-prototype-2023